MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 If you wish to reenable taxonomy replication again, you must run the Hybrid Configuration Wizard again.

-If you simply want to reconfigure which taxonomy groups you are replicating, there's no need to stop replication.
+If you simply want to reconfigure which taxonomy groups you're replicating, there's no need to stop replication.
 You can just run the Hybrid Configuration Wizard again and specify the new taxonomy groups that you want to replicate.

 ## See also